-The following items are critical application elements required to pass Basic Minimum Requirements review.
-An application that OJP determines does not include the application elements that must be included in the application submission in order for the application to meet the basic minimum requirements, will neither proceed to peer review, nor receive further consideration.
+The following items are critical application elements required to pass BMR review.
+An application that OJP determines does not include the application elements that must be included in the application submission in order for the application to meet BMR will neither proceed to peer review nor receive further consideration.

-- Proposal Abstract - Proposal Narrative - Budget Worksheet and Budget Narrative (web-based form) - Category 1: Partnership with a research organization (documented in the Project Design and Implementation section) to evaluate the extent to which their program results in cost savings for the criminal justice and/or child welfare systems in the long term. - Information to Complete the Application for Federal Assistance (SF-424) in Grants.gov - Intergovernmental Review [insert if applicable] - Standard Applicant Information (SF-424 info from Grants.gov)
+- · Proposal Abstract - · Proposal Narrative - Budget Worksheet and Budget Narrative (web-based form) - Information to Complete the Application for Federal Assistance (SF-424) in Grants.gov - Intergovernmental Review - Standard Application Information (SF-424 in Grants.gov)